 You shouldn’t panic, if you see an elevated total blood cholesterol level before you look at your amount of good cholesterol.
 An elevated good cholesterol will also result in a higher total cholesterol level.

-This information is important because solely relying on total cholesterol to estimate an individual’s cardiovascular risk would be misguided.
+Thus, relying on total cholesterol to estimate an individual’s cardiovascular risk could be misleading.

 Normal blood cholesterol level